Truro Anglican Church (Fairfax, Virginia): Truro Church (1948-2001)

 The historic sanctuary at Truro Church consecrated in 1933.

 The Rev. Raymond Davis was installed as rector of Truro in 1948.
 He said that he would be pleased if he could, just once, fill all one hundred seats of the little brick church.
 Not only were all the seats filled, but the growing congregation began to burst at the seams as the great suburban expansion of Northern Virginia began in the 1950s.
 In 1959, a new and larger church was completed with a seating capacity of 500.
 The congregation first worshiped in the new church on Palm Sunday, 1959, and when the mortgage was paid off in 1974, a new Truro Church building was consecrated.
 The old church building is now known as the Chapel.
 Numerous services are still held throughout the week in the historic chapel, including contemporary worship services.

 In 1967, a small group of Truro parishioners (who had been meeting together for Bible study and prayer) began a mission church called the Church of the Apostles, now located east of Truro on Pickett Road.

 In 1976 the Rev. John W. Howe was installed as rector.
 Under his leadership Truro continued to experience physical expansion as well as spiritual renewal.
 The church seating capacity was expanded by 300 through the addition of the transepts in 1983.
 Truro also expanded its engagement in mission around the world.
 Another mission church, the Church of the Epiphany, was established in Herndon, Virginia in 1985, with the Rev. Bill Reardon as rector.

-From the 1970s onward, Truro became a bastion of conservatism in the Episcopal Church.
-It was very active in the anti-abortion movement, and also started a conversion therapy program to convert homosexuals.
-This prompted many of the church's more liberal members to leave, replaced by more conservative Christians from other denominations.
 By the turn of the century, fewer than 40 percent of Truro's members had been raised as Episcopalian.

 In 1991, the Rev. Martyn Minns was installed as rector of Truro Church.
 He emphasized an evangelical call to worldwide mission and outreach to the poor, as well as biblical theology.
 Under his leadership the Lamb Center was established, offering social services, prayer, and practical encouragement to the homeless in Fairfax, and the work of TIPS Truro's International Programs and Services was expanded.
 A new mission church, Christ the Redeemer Church, was launched in western Fairfax County with the Rev. Tom Herrick as vicar in 1994.
 Most recently, Truro birthed another mission church in Loudoun County, the Church of the Holy Spirit in 2001, with the Rev. Clancy Nixon as vicar.
 The Rev. Martyn Minns was made an honorary canon of All Saints' Cathedral, Mpwapwa, Tanzania in 2002; he was consecrated as a bishop by Archbishop Peter Akinola in 2006.